Paul W. Thompson: World War II

-Paul W. Thompson was born in Alliance, Nebraska on 19 December 1906.
-A member of the Class of 1929 at West Point, he also was a recipient of the Distinguished Service Cross, which was awarded for having distinguished himself by extraordinary heroism against an armed enemy in circumstances which do not justify the award of the Medal of Honor.
-Badly wounded late in the day on 6 June 1944, after recovery he was promoted to brigadier general and became the Information and Education officer of the Communications Zone, the logistics arm of the U.S. Army in the European Theater of Operations.
-He became the officer responsible for the publication of Stars and Stripes and other G.I. periodicals, the many Unit Histories published for the men and women who served in them, and the re-education of large numbers of soldiers either headed home, or seeking reassignment in the Pacific Theater prior to the capitulation of Japan.
+After he recovered from his wounds, Thompson returned to Washington, D.C., in September 1944, where he served in the Operations Division of the War Department General Staff, working in its Current Group.
+In April 1945, he became the Information and Education officer of the Communications Zone, the logistics arm of the U.S. Army in the European Theater of Operations.
+As such, he was the officer responsible for the American Forces Network in Europe, the publication of Stars and Stripes and other G.I. periodicals, the many unit histories published for the men and women who served in them, and the re-education of large numbers of soldiers either headed home, or seeking reassignment in the Asiatic-Pacific theater prior to the capitulation of Japan.
+He was promoted to brigadier general on 6 July 1945, and was awarded an oak leaf cluster to his Legion of Merit.

-Retiring from the Army in 1946, he was hired by Reader's Digest, and rose to global business manager, at which point he insisted owner DeWitt Wallace institute a rule of mandatory retirement for executives at age 65, but later proved reluctant when Wallace in turn insisted that Thompson himself comply with this rule.

-He died in Daytona Beach, Florida on 9 February 1996.
+Thompson was retired at his own request on 31 June 1946 with his substantive rank of major, but was promoted in retirement to his wartime rank of brigadier general on 29 June 1948.
+In addition to his distinguished American decorations, he had also been awarded the French Commander of the Legion of Honour and Croix de Guerre (1939–1945) with palm, and made Commander of the Belgian Order of Leopold II and an honorary Officer of the Order of the British Empire.